lorensen/VTKExamples/src/Cxx/GeometricObjects/Axes.md

 ### Description

-This example shows how to position an AxesActor in 3D.
-Notice that position and orientation of the AxesActor is done with a user transform.
+This example shows how to position an vtkAxesActor in 3D.
+Notice that position and orientation of the vtkAxesActor is done with a user transform.

 !!! seealso
     [DisplayCoordinateAxes](/Cxx/Visualization/DisplayCoordinateAxes).